Kalopers/Tampering-with-system-calls/README.md

 This Linux kernel module demonstrates how to modify a system call (syscall) in the kernel.
 The module replaces the functionality of a specific syscall with a custom function, logging information about the syscall parameters.

-## Prerequisites

-- This module is designed for Linux kernel development.
-- Ensure that you have the necessary build tools and kernel headers installed on your system.

 ## Overview

 The module performs the following tasks: